 Samhain night is a great time to sit around a fire telling spooky stories.
-Check out this witch's dozen of classic scary poems to read, either alone or out loud.
-Some are for adults, some for kids, but all are worth reading at Samhain!
+Check out this collection of classic scary poems to read, either alone or out loud.
+All of them are classics worth reading at Samhain!

 First published in 1845, this is the classic poem of fear and terror.
 The narrator never tells us why there's a raven on his threshhold, but a few stanzas in we begin to realize it has to do with his lost love, the mourned Lenore.
 By the time we reach the end, the narrator is well on his way to madness, driven there by the "stately Raven of the saintly days of yore."
 For those of us who enjoy a slightly sillier version of our spookiness, watch the original Simpsons Treehouse of Horror (1990), which features Bart sqwawking "Eat my shorts!" at an enraged Homer.